At a glance

 Gingivitis can worsen to periodontitis, a more severe form of gum disease and a leading cause of tooth loss.

-Research published in the Nigerian Medical Journal found that oil pulling with coconut oil significantly decreased the formation of plaque-induced gingivitis over a period of 30 days.
+Research published in the Nigerian Medical Journal found that oil pulling with coconut oil significantly reduced the formation of plaque-induced gingivitis over a 30-day period.

 4. Protects against tooth decay